ARM-software/psa-api/doc/crypto/api/keys/management.rst

         .. versionadded:: 1.x

     .. param:: psa_generate_key_iop_t * operation
-        The interruptible key generation operation to use.
+        The interruptible key-generation operation to use.
         The operation must be active.
     .. param:: psa_key_id_t * key
         On success, an identifier for the newly created key.